QuentinRa/blog.quentinra.dev/programming-languages/databases/relational/plsql/index.md

 /
 ```

-In oracle, raising your own exceptions is done using:
+In Oracle, raising your own exceptions is done using:

 ```pgsql
 exception_name EXCEPTION;